ryanallen/words-of-my-perfect-teacher/README.md

 [^124]: Skt. <i>ālaya</i>.
 The underlying consciousness in which <a href="#karmic-obscurations-obscurations-of-past-actions">karmic impressions</a> are stored.

 [^125]: Before embarking on this practice one should have received the <a href="#empowerment">empowerment</a> of <a href="#vajrasattva">Vajrasattva</a> from a qualified holder of the lineage.
-In general, the practices which follow in the rest of the text from this point should only be undertaken under the guidance of a qualified teacher.
-(Ryan Allen's <a href="#empowerment">empowerment</a> through His Eminence Garchen Rinpoche at <a href="https://github.com/ryanallen/dharma/blob/main/docs/v.md" target="_blank">this repo</a> for reference.)
+In general, the practices which follow in the rest of the text from this point should only be undertaken under the guidance of a qualified teacher. (<a href="https://github.com/ryanallen">Ryan Allen</a>'s <a href="#empowerment">empowerment</a> through His Eminence Garchen Rinpoche at <a href="https://github.com/ryanallen/dharma/blob/main/docs/v.md" target="_blank">this repo</a> for reference.)

 [^126]: In the practices of the <a href="#vajrayāna">Vajrayāna</a> one considers the visualized <a href="#deity">deity</a> as one's own <a href="#root-teacher">root teacher</a> who represents all the <a href="#buddha">Buddhas</a> of the past, present and future. <a href="#vajrasattva">Vajrasattva</a> (Tib. <i>rdo rje sems dpa'</i>) is the particular <a href="#buddha">Buddha</a> who, as a <a href="#bodhisattva">Bodhisattva</a>, pledged that whoever recited his <a href="#mantra">mantra</a> would be purified of all their <a href="#negative-action">negative action</a>s and <a href="#obscurations">obscurations</a>.
 His name refers to the indestructible purity of the nature of mind.